Mutation, gap closing, and auto-segmentation#

 [('A', 'P0'), ('B', 'P1')]

-autoSegment() detects that the backbone distance between GLY 140 and MET 154 (the flanking residues of the gap) exceeds the default 4 Å spatial threshold, and so it creates two independent segments: P0 on chain A (residues 55–140) and P1 on chain B (residues 154–209).
+autoSegment() detects that the backbone is broken between GLY 140 and MET 154 (the flanking residues of the gap) — their C–N distance far exceeds the peptide-bond cutoff (protein_cutoff, 2 Å by default) — and so it creates two independent segments: P0 on chain A (residues 55–140) and P1 on chain B (residues 154–209).
 Both the chain and segid fields are now consistent, which avoids warnings during systemPrepare().

 Step 2 — Mutate a residue with the “best” rotamer#

-We mutate GLN 95 (a surface-exposed glutamine in segment P0) to alanine.
+We mutate GLN 95 (a surface-exposed glutamine in segment P0) to tryptophan — a bulky aromatic sidechain whose placement genuinely depends on the rotamer chosen (alanine, by contrast, has no rotameric freedom, so its "best" and "random" modes would be indistinguishable).
 The "best" rotamer mode queries the Dunbrack backbone-dependent rotamer library for the phi/psi bin of that residue and picks the rotamer with the lowest van der Waals clash energy against the surrounding atoms:

 mut = mol.copy()